Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/layers.md

 - `Description` - A basic description of the layer.
 This is shown to end users when the layer has no other description metadata available from source (see more about layer metadata below)
 - `LayerSourceTypeId` - The `Id` of the type of layer from the `LayerSourceType` table.
 This identifies the type of layer source this is.
 See [LayerSourceType](#layersourcetype) details below for more information.
 - `AttributionId` - The `Id` of the relevant `Attribution` that will be applied to this layer.
 Learn more about attributions in the [attributions documentation](../db/attributions.md)
+- `MinZoom` - the minimum published zoom level this source has available.
+Setting these options allows you to make use of over and under-zooming the source.
+Leave blank for no minimum.
+This only applies to XYZ layers.
+- `MaxZoom` - the maximum published zoom level this source has available.
+Setting these options allows you to make use of over and under-zooming the source.
+Leave blank for no maximum.
+This only applies to XYZ layers.

 ### LayerSourceOption